IzAKuLuS/Mercedes-Benz-W212-Instrument-Cluster-Reverse-Engineering-for-Sim-Racing-Applications/README.md

 0x001 : 00 00 00 00 00 00 00 00
 ```

-This also returned the cluster to the pre-start state.
+This also returned the cluster to the pre-start state (i.e. only the PRE-SAFE display message showing up on the screen, with nothing else on).
 The display remained on long enough to show the PRE-SAFE message and then switched off after roughly one minute.

 These tests proved that the shared seven-byte suffix is not needed for the visible `C2`, `CC`, `CF`, or simple `04` behavior.
 Byte 0 alone is enough for the confirmed bench functions.